HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
-108 “Casting Spells”):** “A Wizard can attempt to cast a number of spells equal to their **Level of Wizardry per turn**, but may only attempt to cast each spell once per turn.”
+108 “Casting Spells”):** “A Wizard can attempt to cast a number of spells equal to their Level of Wizardry per turn, but may only attempt to cast each spell once per turn.”

 *REGLA ORIGINAL (Rulebook p.
 108): “A Wizard can only attempt to cast each of their spells once per turn.”*
 </div>